Popular Music Studies minor

 - final degree: Popular Music Studies minor can only be studied in combination with a major

-- admission restrictions: yes
+- admission restrictions: no

 - number of student places: 35